bbauska/UofM-Intro-CSS3/README.md

 You may find that you can speed the videos up and still retain the information.
-On the other hand, my mom is always telling me I talk too quickly\... so you may find that you prefer to slow the videos down.
+On the other hand, my mom is always telling me I talk too quickly&#46;.. so you may find that you prefer to slow the videos down.
 The important thing is to find something that works well for you.
 Use the in-­video quizzes to help you gauge how your learning is going.